Palmitoleic acid

 Palmitoleic acid, or (9Z)-hexadec-9-enoic acid, is an omega-7 monounsaturated fatty acid (16:1n-7) with the formula CH_{3}(CH_{2})_{5}CH=CH(CH_{2})_{7}COOH.
 It is a rare component of fats.
-It is a common constituent of the glycerides of human adipose tissue.
-It is present in all tissues but, in general, found in higher concentrations in the liver.
+It is present in all tissues but, in general, is found in higher concentrations in the liver.

 It is biosynthesized from palmitic acid by the action of the enzyme Stearoyl-CoA desaturase-1.

-Animal and cell culture studies indicate that palmitoleic acid is anti-inflammatory, and improves insulin sensitivity in liver and skeletal muscles, but more studies are required to establish its actions in humans.
-Many of the effects of palmitoleic acid are due to its activation of PPAR-alpha.
+Palmitoleic acid exists in two isomers, cis and trans.

 Natural sources

 Palmitoleic acid is found in trace amounts in most foods except for sardine oil, which contains 15% of this acid as a component of triglycerides.

 Other dietary sources of palmitoleic acid include breast milk, a variety of animal fats, vegetable oils, and marine oils.
-Macadamia oil (Macadamia integrifolia) and sea buckthorn oil (Hippophae rhamnoides) are botanical sources with high concentrations, containing 17% and 19-29% palmitoleic acid, respectively..
+Avocado oil, Macadamia oil (Macadamia integrifolia), and sea buckthorn oil (Hippophae rhamnoides) are botanical sources with high concentrations, containing 7-12%, 17% and 19-29% palmitoleic acid, respectively..

 Mink oil is also a source of palmitoleic acid.